Overview

 • No Inputs: Total number of steps with no input.
 A single miniApp may have multiple steps with no inputs.
 This is a per-step metric.

-1. To open the search filters, click the Filters button.
+To open the search filters, proceed as follows:

 • Group: The OCP group that the metrics refer to.
 Only one group may be selected each time.